-Alyssa N. Rockenbach 300N Poe Hall alyssa_rockenbach@ncsu.edu

-Alyssa N. Rockenbach is Alumni Distinguished Graduate Professor in the Department of Educational Leadership, Policy, and Human Development at North Carolina State University.
-Her research centers college students' religious, secular, and spiritual identities; gender and LGBTQIA+ equity on campus; and issues of opportunity and justice in higher education and society.
-She was co-Principal Investigator of a five-year national study, The Interfaith Diversity Experiences and Attitudes Longitudinal Survey (IDEALS), which explored how educational experiences affect college students' capacity to engage and cooperate with people of different religious, secular, and spiritual identities.
+Alyssa N. Rockenbach 300N Poe Hall alyssa rockenbach@ncsu.edu Alyssa N. Rockenbach (she/her) is Alumni Distinguished Graduate Professor in the Department of Educational Leadership, Policy, and Human Development at North Carolina State University.
+She teaches and mentors students in the Higher Education Administration master's program and the Higher Education Opportunity, Equity, and Justice Ph.D. concentration.
+Alyssa's work explores questions such as:

+- How do college students of different religious, secular, and spiritual identities make meaning of their lives and experience college?
+What helps religiously minoritized students flourish in college, especially those who are marginalized at the intersections of religion, race, gender, sexuality, class, and disability? - How do college students develop and sustain friendships across social differences?
+To what extent do these friendships cultivate empathy, love, and appreciation? - What are the facilitators of justice and equity for queer and trans people in higher education and society? - What characterizes the communities of support forged by neurodivergent and autistic people in higher education?

-Dr. Rockenbach has authored or co-authored more than 100 publications, including peer-reviewed articles, books and book chapters, reports and monographs, and other scholarly works, and she has delivered more than 100 refereed and invited presentations at national conferences and other professional gatherings.
-Her work has been featured in media outlets such as The Chronicle of Higher Education, Huffington Post, Christian Science Monitor, and Washington Post.
-Dr. Rockenbach is co-author of the 2016 book, How College Affects Students: 21st Century Evidence that Higher Education Works, a synthesis of over 1,800 research studies of college impact conducted from 2002 to 2013, and she co-edited the 2012 volume, Spirituality in College Students' Lives: Translating Research Into Practice.
-She was named University Faculty Scholar at North Carolina State University and received the Applied Psychology of Religion and Spirituality Award from the American Psychological Association.
-Dr. Rockenbach advises master's and doctoral students and teaches quantitative and qualitative research methods; diversity and social justice issues in education and society; and college student outcomes and psychosocial development.
+Alyssa was co-Principal Investigator of a five-year national study, the Interfaith Diversity Experiences and Attitudes Longitudinal Survey (IDEALS), which explored how educational experiences shape college students' capacity to engage empathically across religious, secular, and spiritual differences.
+In addition to academic journals in and beyond the field of higher education, her work has been featured in media outlets such as The Chronicle of Higher Education, Inside Higher Ed, Huffington Post, Christian Science Monitor, and The Washington Post.
+Alyssa is co-author of the 2016 book, How College Affects Students: 21st Century Evidence that Higher Education Works, a synthesis of over 1,800 research studies of college impact conducted from 2002 to 2013, and she co-edited the 2012 volume, Spirituality in College Students' Lives: Translating Research Into Practice.

+Alyssa is deeply invested in supporting students' journeys as emerging higher education scholars and professionals and creating humanizing community among graduate students.
+She enjoys teaching courses on college student outcomes and transformative research methods.
+Alyssa's pastimes include spending time with her partner and three children, reading, taking walks, dabbling in arts and crafts, and birdwatching.
 She received her B.A. in Psychology from California State University, Long Beach and her M.A. and Ph.D. in Education from the University of California, Los Angeles.